Code-Institute-Submissions/OnlineCookbook/README.md

 I created my first unit tests after implementing the home page.
 I started by testing that the tests themselves were working, by asserting that 1 and 1 were equal.
 I followed this by testing the status codes of the app, to ensure the response status code did return with 200, and did not return with a 404.

+I wrote automated tests for all of the search functions, which I used with working id numbers pulled from my database.
+Again, I ensured the status code response was 200 and not 404.

 I manually tested my get_counts function by comparing the count on my home page with the number of recipes in my database.
+I also wrote an automated test for this, to ensure the function worked correctly.
+The automated test was split into two parts, with two separate test recipe objects, with different names and counts.
+I used a variety of differences to ensure the function was working correctly, and used the *assertEqual* method for the correct response, and also included an incorrect response with the *assertNotEqual*.